 Dental Fillings Boston, MA

-The Tooth Filling Process:
+Tooth Filling Restoration Process:

 We are a mercury-free practice.
 However, many people still have silver/mercury fillings in their mouths from years past.
 These fillings are not particularly pleasing to the eye, and we know that by unavoidable design, silver/mercury fillings ultimately result in a weaker tooth structure.
 Porcelain inlays and Tooth Colored Restorations (onlays) create fillings that are not only beautiful (or unnoticeable) but also add strength to weakened teeth.
 These restorations are esthetically pleasing and very strong thanks to new bonding technologies.